bulletmark/mpr/README.md

     mip (m)             Run mip to install packages on device. bootloader          Enter bootloader on device.
     df                  Show flash usage on device.
-    setrtc              Set the Real Time Clock (RTC) on device. version             Show version of mpremote tool.
+    rtc                 Get/set the Real Time Clock (RTC) time from/to device. version             Show version of mpremote tool.
     config (cf)         Open the mpr configuration file with your editor.